Bra Fit Guide -- How Should a Bra Fit?

 1. Band Rides Up in the Back

 What it means: The band is too large.
-A properly sized band sits level and provides about 80% of a bra's support.
-When it rides up, you're getting less support and the straps compensate — which leads to shoulder pain.
+This bra fit guide notes this as the most critical structural issue -- a properly sized band sits level and provides about 80% of support.
+When it rides up, the straps compensate, leading to shoulder pain.

 2. Straps Keep Falling Off

-What it means: Usually a sign the band is too large (straps are set too wide apart) or the cup is too large (pulling the strap outward).
-Less commonly, it's just a shape mismatch — some bra styles are cut wider in the straps.
+What it means: As this bra fit guide explains, falling straps usually signal the band is too large (straps sit too wide apart) or the cup is too large (pulling the strap outward).
+Less commonly, it's a shape mismatch -- some styles are cut wider in the straps.

 The fix: Try a smaller band size first.
 If that doesn't help, look for bras with a more centered or convertible strap placement.
 Racerback clips can also help as a quick fix.
 If your straps keep falling, understanding sister sizes can help you find the right band-to-cup ratio.